-- Conducting high-quality, rigorous, translatable research and evaluation activities relating to research priority area - Undertaking ongoing review of the evidence related to the research topic area - Supporting the design of new programs supporting the translation of research findings to practice, policy and program development - Identifying and exploring new and emerging research questions - Contributing knowledge to VicHealth's efforts to support good policy and practice (e.g. policy submissions to government, media presentations). - Documenting and disseminating research findings through both peer-reviewed publications and conferences as well as through means accessible to broader policy and practitioner audiences (e.g. reports, policy papers) - Collaboratively participating in networks, policy and practice communities, meetings and other forums relevant to the research priority area - During the contractual process researchers will be expected to work with VicHealth to create a translation plan which describes how the research will be translated to inform policy or practice and undertake translation activities in accordance with the plan - Meeting regularly with VicHealth and your Primary Academic Advisor - Producing financial acquittals for each year of funding - Completing VicHealth reporting requirements, including: - o Progress reports and a full research final report - 3,000 5,000-word research summary including executive summary (no more than 2 pages), visual representation of findings and implications for policy and practice in Victoria, list of plain language talking points and recommendations for researchers and policy makers, and actionable plain language quick tips for general or consumer audience i.e. what do findings mean for the person on the street.
+- Conducting high-quality, rigorous, translatable research and evaluation activities relating to research area - Undertaking ongoing review of the evidence related to the research topic area - Supporting the translation of research findings to practice, policy and program development - Identifying and exploring new and emerging research questions - Contributing knowledge to VicHealth's efforts to support good policy and practice (e.g. policy submissions to government, media presentations). - Documenting and disseminating research findings through both peer-reviewed publications and conferences as well as through means accessible to broader policy and practitioner audiences (e.g. reports, policy papers) - Collaboratively participating in networks, policy and practice communities, meetings and other forums relevant to the research area - During the contractual process researchers will be expected to work with VicHealth to create a translation plan which describes how the research will be translated to inform policy or practice and undertake translation activities in accordance with the plan - Meeting regularly with VicHealth and your Primary Academic Advisor - Producing financial acquittals for each year of funding - Completing VicHealth reporting requirements, including: - Reporting progress against the agreed workplan - o Annual presentation of research progress at a VicHealth forum

-- Comply with VicHealth knowledge translation acknowledgment requirements as follows: - VicHealth reserves the right to review and comment on all academic papers, conference presentations and publications arising as a result of the fellowship funding agreement.
+- Other reporting requirements as agreed with VicHealth.
+This may include a 3,000 5,000-word research summary including executive summary (no more than 2 pages), visual representation of findings and implications for policy and practice in Victoria, list of plain language talking points and recommendations for researchers and policy makers, and actionable plain language quick tips for general or consumer audience i.e. what do findings mean for the person on the street. - Knowledge translation activities in relation to these projects must be agreed with VicHealth in advance and must comply with VicHealth knowledge translation acknowledgment requirements as follows: - VicHealth reserves the right to review and comment on all academic papers, conference presentations and publications arising as a result of the fellowship funding agreement.
 The researcher should contact VicHealth well in advance of papers and publications being published or conference presentations occurring, and accommodate any reasonable requests from VicHealth. - VicHealth should be acknowledged in any media publicity arising from research and requests that funding recipients are available to participate in media or promotional initiatives relating to the research project if called upon by VicHealth. - VicHealth should be acknowledged in all citation references for papers and publications produced as a result of the fellowship funding agreement.
 For example: Smith, J et al (2021) Health promotion and equity.
 A report prepared for the Victorian Health Promotion Foundation, Melbourne. - All publications arising from the research should include the VicHealth logo on the front cover and an acknowledgement on the inside front or back cover.
 For example, Acknowledgements: VicHealth Research Fellowships program - All logo approval or logo file requests should be submitted to: logo@vichealth.vic.gov.au.
 All review requests and final published papers or publications should be submitted to: researchgrants@vichealth.vic.gov.au - Funding recipients may also be requested to participate in VicHealth research forums or further evaluation activities.